pitosalas/cleancont/output/2022-05-13-schopenhauer8217s-38-stratagems-or-38-ways-to-win-an-argument.md

 ---
 title: "SCHOPENHAUER’S 38 STRATAGEMS, OR 38 WAYS TO WIN AN ARGUMENT"
-subtitle: "[ SCHOPENHAUER’S 38 STRATAGEMS, OR 38 WAYS TO WIN AN ARGUMENT](http://mnei.nl/schopenhauer/38-strata..."
+subtitle: "SCHOPENHAUER’S 38 STRATAGEMS, OR 38 WAYS TO WIN AN ARGUMENT"
 category: "20"
 tags: []
 date: "2022-05-13"